M\"obius-topological auxiliary function for $f$ electrons: About Legendre functions

 The associated Legendre polynomials arise as the special case of Eq.~\ref{Plamu} with $\lambda \in \mathbb{N}$ and $\mu \in [-\lambda,\lambda]\cap\mathbb{Z}$.
 In this case, the prefactor $(-\lambda)$ in Eq.~\ref{Plamu} forces all terms with indices greater than $\lambda$ to vanish, truncating the infinite series to a finite sum.
 Consequently, the Legendre function reduces to polynomials.

-Hobson's Legendre functions satisfy Eq.~\ref{PJM=1} and Eq.~\ref{PJM=4}, but for half-integer degrees and orders they do not satisfy Eq.~\ref{PJM=3}.
-For half-integer orders $M<1$, Eq.~\ref{PJM=2} remains valid; for half-integer orders $M>1$, however, Eq.~\ref{PJM=2} breaks down and the integral diverges.
-Hence, no normalization coefficient can be defined, and the functions are intrinsically non-normalizable.
+Hobson's Legendre functions satisfy Eqs.~\ref{PJM=1} and \ref{PJM=4}, but for half-integer degrees and orders they fail to satisfy Eq.~\ref{PJM=3}.
+For half-integer orders $M\leq1$, Eq.~\ref{PJM=2} remains valid; for $M>1$, however, it breaks down and the integral diverges.
+Consequently, no normalization coefficient can be defined, and the functions are intrinsically non-normalizable.

-Since Hobson's Legendre functions fail to satisfy Eq.~\ref{PJM=2} and Eq.~\ref{PJM=3}, they are not suitable for the present work.
+Because they fail to satisfy Eqs.~\ref{PJM=2} and \ref{PJM=3}, Hobson's Legendre functions are unsuitable for the present work.